 The first time that the unit is booted up, the Display Mode screen will be presented.
 Every time after this, the last used display mode will be opened.

 VBOX Touch has an internal patch antenna, meaning that in many circumstances, where the unit has a clear view of the sky without any interference, an additional antenna is not required.
-However, if you are struggling to maintain a stable satellite lock (indicated by a flashing red satellite icon), an external antenna (RLACS262) is also supplied with unit which can be used.
+However, if you are struggling to maintain a stable satellite lock (indicated by a flashing red satellite icon ), an external antenna (RLACS262) is also supplied with the unit which can be used.

-The first time that the unit is used, it may take up to 10 – 15 minutes to fully acquire satellites.
-After this, it will usually take 1 – 2 minutes to acquire satellites.
+IMPORTANT - The first time that the unit is used, it may take up to 10–15 minutes to fully acquire satellites.
+After this, it will usually take 1–2 minutes to acquire satellites.

 External Antenna (If Required)